yingjunwu/DBMS-Indexology/README.md

 # DBMS Indexology

 This repository contains a list of papers that focus on the design and implementation of index structures in modern database management systems (DBMSs).
-To better exhibit the design trend in this area, this reading list is intended to only contain high-quality papers published in top-tier conferences/journals.
+To better exhibit the design trend in this research area, this reading list is intended to only contain high-quality papers published in top-tier conferences/journals.
 If you have any paper in mind that you think awesome and would fit in this list, please feel free to send a [pull request](https://github.com/yingjunwu/DBMS-Indexology/pulls).

 - - -